secureCodeBox/documentation/docs/contributing/integrating-a-hook/hook.md

 ## hook.js

-This File will contain the actual code of your hook.
+This file will contain the actual code of your hook.
 For JavaScript, we provide a *hook-sdk*.
 This *hook-sdk* serves as helper for retrieving findings and as entrypoint for the Dockerfile.